Logs for jdev

 [15:23:04] <dwd> Ah, admins can just look at other jid's PEP nodes (at least, they will be able to in the next release).

 [15:24:22] <theozaurus> dwd: Can they configure them as well?
-We have a use case where PEP is used as storage for the client, but only the server can update it.
+We have a use case where PEP is used as storage for the client, but only the server

 [15:24:56] <dwd> theozaurus, Will be able to.
 Admins (strictly speaking, operators) are simply treated as "above owner" on any resource.